-5.3.3 Increase in costs for compliance testing
+5.3.5 Increase in costs for compliance testing

-The South Australian Department of Health has raised the concern that the approval of corn line DAS-59122-7 will potentially add to compliance testing since GM proteins are likely to be present in the final foods which will therefore require labelling.
+The South Australian Department of Health and the Environmental Health Unit of Queensland Health have raised the concern that the approval of corn line DAS-59122-7 will potentially add to compliance testing since GM proteins are likely to be present in the final foods which will therefore require labelling.
 Analysis costs may also rise if labs are required to purchase new testing kits.